Applying for a mortgage. How to combine your first and second mortgages.

 Applying for a mortgage: These are the requirements

 Those who wish to buy a home can very rarely fully finance it with their own funds.
 Therefore, most buyers rely on a mortgage from a bank for financing.
-For this, they must meet certain specific requirements: The loan-to-value ratio on the house or the apartment may not exceed 80 percent.
-This means that the buyer must contribute at least 20 percent of the purchase price in the form of equity capital.
+To obtain a mortgage, they must meet certain requirements: The loan-to-value ratio of the mortgage on the house or apartment may not exceed 80%.
+The buyer must therefore contribute at least 20% of the purchase price in the form of equity capital.

 First and second mortgages depend on the loan-to-value ratio

-Mortgages with a loan-to-value ratio of up to 67 percent do not necessarily have to be repaid, unless the financial situation requires this.
-There is, however, a repayment obligation for amounts beyond this, i.e. for the difference to the possible loan-to-value ratio of 80 percent.
-For this reason, a distinction is made in theory between the first mortgage with a loan-to-value ratio of up to 67 percent and the second mortgage with a loan-to-value ratio between 67 and 80 percent.
+Mortgages with a loan-to-value ratio of up to 67% do not necessarily have to be repaid, unless the financial situation requires this.
+There is, however, a repayment obligation for amounts beyond this, i.e. for the difference to the possible loan-to-value ratio of 80%.
+For this reason, a distinction is made in theory between the first mortgage with a loan-to-value ratio of up to 67% and the second mortgage with a loan-to-value ratio between 67% and 80%.
 The exact percentages may vary slightly depending on the bank and the product.

-One example: If the value of a property is 1,000,000 francs, the equity capital must be at least 200,000 francs.
-In this case, the first mortgage covers an amount of up to 670,000 francs while the second mortgage covers the remaining 130,000 francs.
+By way of example, if the value of a property is CHF 1 million, the equity capital must be at least CHF 200,000.
+In this case, the first mortgage covers an amount of up to CHF 670,000 while the second mortgage covers the remaining up to CHF 130,000.

 First and second mortgages do not necessarily have to be concluded in tranches

-The theoretical distinction between the two types of mortgage does not mean that a credit necessarily has to be concluded in two tranches in practice.
-Instead, a mortgage with a loan-to-value ratio of 80 percent can now be easily combined in a single product, for instance a 10-year Fix mortgage.
+The theoretical distinction between the two types of mortgage does not mean that a loan necessarily has to be concluded in two tranches in practice.
+Instead, a mortgage with a loan-to-value ratio of 80% can now be easily combined in a single product, for instance a 10-year Fix mortgage.

 Dividing a mortgage into tranches definitely has advantages, because this means that a different product can be selected for each tranche.
 This enables you to combine the advantages of different mortgage models.
 For instance, the security of a Fix mortgage can be complemented by a SARON mortgage, with which you can benefit from interest rate fluctuations on the market.